James Morris (British politician): Parliamentary career

 Morris was selected as the seat's Conservative candidate after previous candidate Nigel Hastilow stepped down in November 2007 following Hastilow's remarks stating that warnings by Enoch Powell in his "rivers of blood" speech in 1968 had proved correct.

 Morris served on the Communities and Local Government Committee between 2010 and 2014.
 He is a member of a number of APPGs, including Youth Affairs, United Nations and Mental Health.
 In March 2011, the Sunday Mercury confirmed that Morris had the best attendance record of all 57 West Midlands MPs – attending 96% of votes.
 In the local area, Morris has been a supporter of the successful campaign to Save Rowley Hospital which secured and maintained in-patient facilities at the hospital.
 He has also raised questions over the future for Halesowen Abbey in Parliament.

 Morris generally voted against gay rights and against allowing marriage between two people of the same sex.

 Morris was PPS to Esther McVey, but resigned his position in January 2015 in order to vote for a change in the law that would require planning permission to demolish or change the use of local pubs.

 Morris was opposed to Brexit prior to the 2016 referendum, but since then has consistently voted for the UK to leave.

 On 14 February 2020, Morris was appointed a Lord Commissioner of the Treasury (Government Whip) in the second Johnson ministry.
 On 17 September 2021, he was appointed Vice-Chamberlain of the Household, a senior Government Whip, in the second cabinet reshuffle of the second Johnson ministry.
 On account of this role, he was "taken hostage" at Buckingham Palace during the 2022 State Opening of Parliament.

+Post-parliamentary career

+Following his defeat at the 2024 UK General Election, Morris has worked as a Director at cybersecurity firm CSBR.